The student-run literary magazine at UND.

 Volunteer for Floodwall

 Floodwall is a student-run, campus literary magazine—which means we're staffed exclusively by UND students and publish work by the writers in our campus community.
 Want to join the team and help us out?
-Let us know by emailing us at firstname.lastname@example.org, or fill in our online interest form.
+Let us know by emailing us at firstname.lastname@example.org, or click the button below to fill in our interest form.
+While you're waiting, we hope you'll read our most recent issue!